openwpm/OpenWPM/docs/CONTRIBUTING.md

 ### Avoid failing tests for PRs caused by formatting/linting issues

 If you have `pre-commit` running you should pass all linting in the CI as the lints run before every commit.
-If you have chosen not to use pre-commit we recommend you run a combination of `isort` and `autopep8` to fix errors automatically in-place before you submit your PR:
+If you have chosen not to use pre-commit we recommend you run `black` to fix errors automatically in-place before you submit your PR

-* `python -m isort -rc --skip venv .`
-* `python -m autopep8 -r --in-place --exclude venv .`

-Not all errors will be fixed automatically, and sometimes the above commands will change files that are not relevant to your PR.
-Revert those changes and only include (automatic and manual) changes that are related to the code you are modifying by your PR.

 ### Types Annotations in Python